- Health & Counseling Home

 During hours that our office is closed, all calls to our number are automatically forwarded to our Nurse Advice Line.
 We strongly encourage all students seeking health care services to make an appointment; having an appointment will ensure that you are given priority to be seen as promptly as possible.
-(Please Note: Walking in often requiers you to wait for some time before our clinical staff is available to speak with you.)
+(Please Note: Walking in often requires you to wait until our clinical staff is available to speak with you.)
 Appointments can be made for a wide variety of health concerns, including diagnostic services, STI/HIV testing, ECP, treatment of UTIs and other infections, plus additional services.
 Students who schedule appointments in advance will have the opportunity to consult with one of our nurses and to meet with a primary care health care provider (medical doctor or nurse practitioner).

 Please be aware that if you do not schedule an appointment, you will probably have to wait significantly longer to be seen, especially after 10:00 a.m.
-Although urgent problems are always seen as soon as possible, it is generally a more efficient use of your time to schedule an appointment well in advance--please consider using the online scheduler at myhealth.geneseo.edu the day before you wish to be seen.
+Although urgent problems are always seen as soon as possible, it is generally a more efficient use of your time to schedule an appointment well in advance--please consider using the online option at myhealth.geneseo.edu the day before you wish to be seen.
 For chronic conditions and non-urgent care in particular, scheduling an appointment is especially recommended.
 To provide the BEST possible care, it is to your advantage to schedule an appointment; use the link above or call 585-245-5736.

 We now have TWO Self-Care Center locations!
 Our main Self-Care Center is located on the first floor of Lauderdale, just to the right of the front doors (near the stairs).
 If you are on South Side, also visit our satellite Self-Care Center location at Wellness in the House, Onondaga 203.
 Remember, all items from the Self-Care Centers are available at no additional charge.

 For more information about treatment of common health problems, you may also want to visit our Common Health Concerns page, or for psychological self-help, visit the Counseling Services Self-Help page.